owenparsons/topk_sae/docs/rewrites.md

 * Give more context

 ### Key changes
-* Clearer introduction of TopK, introducing in writting prior to equations
+* Clearer introduction of TopK, introducing in writing prior to equations
 * Reduced use of unnecessary technical language
 * Linked benefits of method to broader implications
 * Clear comparison to other methods